How to Make the Most of the Preconstruction Phase

 Eisenhower once said, “In preparing for battle I have always found that plans are useless but planning is indispensable.”

 We know in construction that the design plans that a team has labored over for months or even years are essential, but just as important is how those static lines and figures on a page will manifest in the real world in the hands of the construction team.
-Preconstruction (AKA “precon”) is the planning phase where the “what” and “why” of design gets paired with the “how” of constructability reviews and the “when” and “how much” of the schedule and budget.
+Preconstruction (AKA “Precon”) is the planning phase where the “what” and “why” of design get paired with the “how” of constructability and the “when” and “how much” of the schedule and budget.
 Your attention and efficiency in this phase could be the key difference maker for a profitable job for you and a successful project for your client.
-Neglect could mean a frustrating project for the whole team and a lot of red in your ledger.
+Neglect could mean a frustrating project for all project stakeholders and a lot of red in your general ledger.

-So how do you get the most out of the precon phase?
+So how do you get the most out of the preconstruction phase?

-In this article we’ll walk through the three main areas you can address to make sure what happens in precon doesn’t come back to bite you.
+In this article, we’ll walk through three main areas you can address to make sure what happens in preconstruction doesn’t come back to bite you.

 Get Your Bidding Down to a Science

-Your bidding process should feel like a science, with mostly predictable and attainable outcomes.
-Instead, many contractors bid jobs using their best guesses.
-Inevitably, something gets off track somewhere and they’re left with a razor thin margin and a real struggle to keep their cash flow positive.
+Your bidding process should feel like a science, with standardized workflows that produce predictable and attainable outcomes.
+Instead, many general contractors bid jobs using their best guesses.
+Inevitably, something gets off track somewhere in the project lifecycle and they’re left with a razor-thin margin and a real struggle to keep their cash flow positive.

 So how do we improve the bidding process?

-When you are able to consistently and accurately job cost, you can start to prove out the accuracy of your bids and shore up the areas where you may be underbidding or tighten up spots where you’re overbidding.
-This not only makes you more competitive on price, it opens up a path to healthy growth for your company, because your costs become more predictable and reliable.
+When you can consistently and accurately job cost, you can start to prove out the accuracy of your cost estimates post-construction and shore up the areas where you may be underbidding or tighten up spots where you’re overbidding.
+This not only makes you more competitive on price, it opens up a path to healthy growth for your construction company because your costs become more predictable and reliable.

-When it comes to bidding or quoting a job, ask yourself these questions:
+When it comes to bidding or estimating a job, ask yourself these questions:

 Tighten Up Your Costs

-Once your bidding process is under control, take a look at your costs.
-There are three big categories your costs can be divided into: direct costs, indirect costs and overhead.
+Once your bidding process is under control, take a look at your costs during the construction phase.
+There are three big categories your costs can be divided into: direct costs, indirect costs, and overhead.

 Direct Costs

-Essentially this is all material and labor that will stay with the project.
-Whether the labor is self-performed or subcontracted and regardless of who is paying for the materials, these costs should be the most straightforward and easiest to track.
+Direct costs are the labor, material, equipment, subcontractors, and other costs that are used to construct a specific component within the construction project, like a concrete slab, mechanical, electrical, and plumbing systems — basically anything that will stay at the construction site.
+Whether the labor is self-performed or subcontracted and regardless of who is paying for the materials, these costs should be the most straightforward and easiest to track during project delivery.

-For the portions of work that are self performed, it’s essential to track your labor costs because it shows how efficiently a team can put material in place.
-This gives you the information you need to reduce both wasted materials and wasted time.
+For the portions of work that are self-performed, it’s essential to track your labor costs and productivity because it shows how efficiently a team can put work in place.
+This gives you the information you need to improve productivity and capture cost data for future cost estimates.

 Subcontracted work is no different.
-When you accurately track those costs back to the job, you uncover areas where you can reduce the amount of time that is wasted by poor process or poor work.
-This will go a long way to keeping your costs stable and competitive.
-These efforts will be evident in the quality of the work you deliver and lead to more work in the future.
+When you accurately track those costs back to the job, you uncover areas where you can reduce the amount of time that is wasted by poor process and coordination all of which impact your scope, construction schedule and budget.

 Success here largely depends on your efforts in the preconstruction process to properly plan the sequence of the work and to coordinate the logistics in a way that makes the work feel seamless.
-Success also demands clear and consistent communication and tracking of any changes in the plan.
+Success also demands having a clear and consistent communication plan in place with team members and tracking of any changes in the plan.

 To uncover areas where you can tighten up your direct costs, ask yourself these questions: